AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/overview.md

 - Stream data into Adobe Experience Platform in real-time using Adobe Experience Platform Data Collection
 - Batch ingest data into Adobe Experience Platform using a workflow or by using an extract, transform, load (ETL) application
 - Visualize and use the Real-time Customer Profile in Adobe Experience Platform
-- Create segments
+- Create audiences
 - Consume several Adobe Experience Platform APIs
 - Use SQL to query your data in Adobe Experience Platform
 - Configure and run real-time, trigger-based journeys
-- Use Real-time CDP to take action by activating a segment to various destinations
+- Use Real-time CDP to take action by activating an audience to various destinations
 - Use Customer Journey Analytics to report on omnichannel customer data from various sources, including Google BigQuery

 ## Prerequisites

 - Access to Adobe Experience Platform: [https://experience.adobe.com/platform](https://experience.adobe.com/platform)
 - Access to Adobe Experience Platform Data Collection: [https://experience.adobe.com/#/data-collection/](https://experience.adobe.com/#/data-collection/)
-- Access to Demo System: [https://dashboard.adobedemo.com/](https://dashboard.adobedemo.com/)
+- Access to Demo System: [https://dsn.adobe.com/](https://dsn.adobe.com/)

 ## Videos

-You can find a lot of interesting videos from our Tech Academy events, from Bootcamps and more on our [Experience Makers Community YouTube channel](https://www.youtube.com/channel/UCUKG2dkZ9pYuZUPebQ21jUw).
+You can find a lot of interesting videos from our Tech Academy webinars, from bootcamps and more on our [Experience Makers Community YouTube channel](https://www.youtube.com/channel/UCUKG2dkZ9pYuZUPebQ21jUw).

 ## Content